Castles in Germany – 25 Most Beautiful Castles to visit in Germany

 Sigmaringen Castle has been around since 1077, and it is open to the public for those who want to visit.
 There was a fire that destroyed some of the structure in the late 1800s, but it has been completely restored since then.
 It has many old paintings and objects that date back hundreds and even thousands of years.

-Sigmaringen Castle, Castles in Germany by Nordseher / pixabay
+- Sigmaringen Castle, Castles in Germany 3 by Filmbetrachter / Pixabay

 22. Stolzenfels Castle